 Change the language of a specific app on Mac

 Before starting, close the application whose language you want to change.
-For this, click the application name on the menu bar and select “Get out”.
+For this, click the application name on the menu bar and select “Leave”.
 Alternatively, press the keyboard shortcut Command + Q.

 Now that the app is closed, click on the Apple logo in the upper left corner of your Mac screen and select “System preferences”.